-Ranking Prioritized 2023 material issues Key ESG topics of the 2022-2025 Business Plan Legend Key ESG and climate topics of the 2022-2025 Business Plan 1 Transition to a sustainable, green and circular economy Unparalleled support to address social needs 1 Group value and solidity cross Strong focus on financial inclusion 3 Climate change ů Continuous commitment to culture 4 Integrity in corporate conduct cross Promoting innovation 4 Financial inclusion and supporting production Accelerating on commitment to Net-Zero 6 Quality of service and customer satisfaction ₹ G s Supporting clients through the ESG/climate transition 6 Innovation, digital transformation and cybersecurity ₹ G s Our People are our most important asset 8 Sustainable investments and insurance \$ \$ \$ 9 Retention, enhancement, diversity and inclusion of the Group's people Å 10 Health, safety and well-being of the Group's people Å 10 Employment protection Å 12 Community support and commitment to culture (Å) 🔄
+Ranking Prioritized 2023 material issues Key ESG topics of the 2022-2025 Business Plan Legend Key ESG and climate topics of the 2022-2025 Business Plan 1 Transition to a sustainable, green and circular economy \$ \$ Unparalleled support to address social needs 1 Group value and solidity cross Strong focus on financial inclusion 3 Climate change 40 Continuous commitment to culture 4 Integrity in corporate conduct cross Promoting innovation 4 Financial inclusion and supporting production Accelerating on commitment to Net-Zero 6 Quality of service and customer satisfaction Supporting clients through the ESG/climate transition 6 Innovation, digital transformation and cybersecurity Our People are our most important asset 8 Sustainable investments and insurance \$ \$ \$ 9 Retention, enhancement, diversity and inclusion of the Group's people Å 10 Health, safety and well-being of the Group's people Ĺ 10 Employment protection Ĺ 12 Community support and commitment to culture

 In 2023, the material issues identified in 2022 in response to the requests contained in Italian Legislative Decree no. 254/2016 were confirmed.
 It should be noted, however, that the analyses conducted resulted in the Integrity in corporate conduct issue rising up in the ranking.
-Indeed, it was considered that the impacts associated with the issue are widespread throughout the value chain of the Integrity in corporate conduct, which is the prerequisite for the correct management of the activities carried out by the Group both from a strategic point of view, for the preservation of a competitive economic environment, and with regard to the protection of the rights of the Group's people and of the entities upstream and downstream of the value chain.
+Indeed, it was considered that the impacts associated with the issue are widespread throughout the value chain of the Intesa Sanpaolo Group and involve all of its Stakeholders, thereby contributing to defining the cross-cutting nature of Integrity in corporate conduct, which is the prerequisite for the correct management of the activities carried out by the Group both from a strategic point of view, for the preservation of a competitive economic environment, and with regard to the protection of the rights of the Group's people and of the entities upstream and downstream of the value chain.